Paul-Passeron/Rocker/README.md

 # Rocker Programming Langauge

-Rocker is meant ot be a compiled functionnal language, with some similarities with ML languages.
+Rocker is meant to be a compiled functionnal language, with some similarities with ML languages.

 ## Features:
 - user defined types